 This national staff award in memory of Aubrey Puckett celebrates a Head Start alumna, alumnus, or parent now working for a Head Start or Early Head Start program who demonstrates their passion for serving through advocacy, career growth, and being actively involved in their program, community, or at the state or national level.

 The nominee must:

-- Provide a personal statement addressing the following:
+- Provide a cover letter addressing the following:

-- Key details about the nominee and the nominee's family and connection to Head Start as a Head Start child or parent.
+- Key details about the nominee and the nominee's family and connection to Head Start as a child or parent.

-- Describe activities and efforts the nominee has made that demonstrate passion for serving through advocacy career growth, and being involved in Head Start, the community, or at the state/national level to benefit Head Start families
+- Describe activities and efforts the nominee has made that demonstrate passion for serving through advocacy, career growth, and involvement in the community or at the state/national level to benefit Head Start families